 Ms. Harris is also a member of the Dean's Advisory Council at the Schulich School of Business, and the Advisory Council of the Hennick Centre for Business and Law.
-Ms. Harris is a former Chair of the board of the Investment Industry Regulatory Organization of Canada (IIROC) as well as a member of the Investment Committee of the Princess Margaret Cancer Foundation.
+Ms. Harris is a former Chair of the board of the Investment Industry Regulatory Organization of Canada (IIROC).